input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

     - _Allowing individuals to migrate tokens themselves._ This could be achieved by implementing the upgraded FUEL minting policy to alternatively mint only if the old FUEL is burnt.
-Then, users could individually claim their new FUEL via burn their own old FUEL.
+Then, users could individually claim their new FUEL via burning their own old FUEL.

+      Note that the new `FUEL` minting policy needs to support the migration of assets, and would hence be a larger than necessary as it must support migration of the old `FUEL`.
+As more updates happen, this could make supporting many old versions impossible due to transaction size limits.

     - _Using the Bridge to migrate tokens._ Recalling that the Bridge already observes changes in the main chain, we may modify the Bridge / `FUEL`